-- All cases involving theft, including taking property without permission, (e.g.: removing foodstuffs from the canteen without payment) should be investigated by a member of the Senior Leadership Team or Head of Year.
-Students caught stealing should return or replace the property.
-Exclusion is the normal sanction for theft, although determination of sanction will depend on factors including the degree to which the offence was premeditated and the value of the item taken.
-The police may be informed. - To avoid difficulties, we insist that no article may be bought or sold, nor should any collection of money take place within the school, without permission of a senior member of staff.
+- All cases involving theft, including taking property without permission-should be investigated by a member of the Senior Leadership Team or Head of Year.
+In the case of a theft from the canteen [removing foodstuffs without payment no matter what the value) students will receive a two-day internal removal and be banned from using the canteen for six months.
+Suspension is the normal sanction for theft, although determination of sanction will depend on factors including the degree to which the offence was premeditated and the value of the item taken could result in permanent exclusion.
+Students caught stealing should return or replace the property and the police may be informed. - To avoid difficulties, we insist that no article may be bought or sold, nor should any collection of money take place within the school, without permission of a senior member of staff.